Harry Redknapp says 'every chance' Birmingham will be last job

 Redknapp was one of three EFL managers to leave his job on Saturday, with Chesterfield sacking Gary Caldwell, and Port Vale parting company with Michael Brown.

-"I feel more sorry for the other lads in the lower leagues who lost their jobs," said Redknapp.
+"I feel more sorry for the other lads in the lower leagues who lost their jobs," he said.

 "It's difficult to get back on the ladder for them, whereas I have been lucky enough to have been on that ladder and had a great time."